IE-bank-team/ie-bank-infrastructure/modules/compute/virtual-machine-scale-set/README.md

 - Type: bool
 - Default: `False`

-### Parameter: `availabilityZunos`
+### Parameter: `availabilityZones`

-The virtual machine scale set zunos.
-NOTE: Availability zunos can only be set when you create the scale set.
+The virtual machine scale set zones.
+NOTE: Availability zones can only be set when you create the scale set.

 - Required: No
 - Type: array